GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 - Robustness and clarity issues:
   - a large number of by hand, and sometimes ad hoc, ToJSON/FromJSON instances:
-    - this code is tedious, thus prone to error, and induces very large multi-module/multi-repository dependencies.
+    - The code is tedious, thus prone to error, and induces very large multi-module/multi-repository dependencies.
-    - as a result correctness is *unlikely* anytime we parse JSON.
+    - As a result, correctness is *unlikely* anytime we parse JSON.
       - i.e., any client of the *NT-PRTCL* protocol must parse log messages

 - Versioning and known version compatibility: